Most people believe that taxes are just a matter of fact, they are what they are.

 You can catch more of the interviews with Dean, Mike, and JoAnn this weekend on America’s Wealth Management Show where they will be talking about tax planning on this weekend’s episode.
 Join Dean Barber and Bud Kasper this Saturday, August 23rd from 11:00am to Noon on 98.1FM KMBZ!

 Our Advisors will sit with you and discuss your overall retirement plan, where you stand, and where there might be room for improvement.
 We call this our Retirement Plan Review and we’re happy to offer this to you free and without obligation.
-If you’re interested in a Retirement Plan Review, please give us a call at 913.393.1000 or fill out the form below.
+If you’re interested in a Retirement Plan Review, please give us a call at 913.393.1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.